 It is important that you only spend your funding on the outcomes that have been agreed with ILF Scotland.
 ILF Scotland works closely with NHS Scotland Counter Fraud Services (CFS) and supports their objective of ensuring that public funds are deployed for the public good, ensuring effective delivery of frontline care, as the people of Scotland rightly expect.
 NHS Scotland Counter Fraud Services (CFS) protects Scotland’s public services from financial irregularities by providing a comprehensive range of initiatives to public sector organisations.

 If you are concerned or believe that any ILF Scotland funding is being fraudently used then you can contact us by emailing fraudprotection@ILF.scot or you can phone us on 0300 200 2022 and speak to our Operations Manager, Ann Cowan.
-For more information about the process and procedure of reporting any potential fraud you can read our Whistleblowing Policy here.

 Changes in Your Life